dispersionlab/edis-performer-study/README.md

 1. compress the folder and rename the new compressed file with your name
 4. [link to file request to send your compressed file to my dropbox (private)](https://www.dropbox.com/request/2bVKcjXAZqI9Ya2r8cR9)

+Please aim to complete phase II by Sunday May 23rd.
 ## 2. Sound-tracing Study
 Will be updated shortly